springernature/frontend-playbook/practices/house-style.md

 We care a great deal about accessibility.
 We aim to comply with the [Web Content Accessibility Guidelines 1](https://www.w3.org/TR/WCAG10/) AA + the [WCAG Samurai Errata](http://www.wcagsamurai.org/erratas/introduction/).
 In doing so, we also achieve a high pass rate with [Web Content Accessibility Guidelines 2](https://www.w3.org/TR/WCAG20/) AA.
 All of our websites MUST comply with [US Section 508](https://www.section508.gov/) and [UK Equality Act 2010](http://www.legislation.gov.uk/ukpga/2010/15/contents).

 Read our [Accessibility guide](../practices/accessibility.md) and [accessibility checklist](../practices/accessibility-checklist.md) to understand how we meet these aims.

+### Progressive enhancement and browser support

+We support *all* browsers to different degrees of functionality.
+"Support" does *not* mean that everybody gets the same thing.
+Read our [Graded Browser Support page](../practices/graded-browser-support.md) to understand our approach and where to aim your efforts.

+Using graded browser support means that you MUST practice progressive enhancement when building sites for Springer Nature, not graceful degradation.
+See the [progressive enhancement guide](../practices/progressive-enhancement.md) to understand what this means.

+### Code review

+We practice code review to safeguard the quality of what we produce.
+Code review aims to catch inadvertent mistakes, errors, and omissions (e.g. missing tests), and to act as a learning exercise for reviewers and reviewees.

+Everyone is expected to review code submissions; your level of experience as a developer or with the codebase in question doesn't matter.
+When submitting code for review, be prepared to explain your thinking.
+When reviewing code, don't be afraid to ask the submitter to explain!

+Read the [code review guide](../practices/code-review.md) for details on how we manage code reviews, and what to look for when reviewing.

 ### Written communications